opnsense/docs/source/manual/how-tos/IPv6_ZenUK.rst

 Zen provide two methods of setting up IPv6.

-The first method is a simple DHCP method which should suffice most users, the second allows you to set up static IPv6 on both WAN and LAN.
+The first method is a simple DHCP method which should suffice most users, the second allows you to set up static IPv6 on LAN.
 In either case the addresses and prefixes are constant and even under DHCP will not change.
 Currently Zen provide a /64 WAN address and a /48 prefix allocation.
 These will have been given to you by Zen when you